Unlock the Puzzle of Accounting for Foreign Currency (ASC 830)

 According to this article, 64% of Americans do not hold a valid passport.
 This isn’t all that astonishing considering that, before I went on an international rotation to Switzerland with KPMG in 1998, I had only been outside the United States ONCE.
 Upon arrival in Europe, I was faced with a myriad of foreign currencies, as the euro had yet to be introduced.
 Even with my “cheat sheets,” foreign currency was just plain confusing.

-Use a Framework to Apply ASC 830
+Framework for ASC 830

 We’ll use this framework to BRIEFLY walkthrough the requirements of ASC 830.